f5devcentral/f5-agility-labs-waf/docs/waf241/module1 - elevated bot/lab1/lab1.rst

 Configuring Bot Defense
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in enabling Bot Defense is to set up the log profile so we can capture all of the events we need to see.
-We will then create and apply the Bot Defense profile.
+We will then create and apply the Bot Defense profile to our Juice Shop Virtual Server.

 #.
 Navigate to **Security > Event Logs > Logging Profiles** and click **Create** to setup a new Logging Profile named: **Balanced_Bot_Log**.
 #.
 Configure the profile per the screenshot below and when finished click **Create**.
+You may need to resize the browser for the "Create" button to be visible.

 ..
 NOTE:: Initially, we are logging everything so we get can a feel for traffic patterns where normally in the "real world" you would scale this back to log only essential requirements and not necessarily valid human or mobile devices.